Monet's Garden (horse): Ascot and Windsor

 Monet's Garden had a good record at Ascot, winning twice and finishing second out of four starts.
 He also won the Ascot Hurdle when it was staged at Windsor in November 2004, with Ascot being closed for rebuilding at the time- beating Monkerhostin by a clear 4 lengths.

 His first win at Ascot was achieved in great fashion in the Ascot Chase of 2007, when beating Thisthatandtother, River City, Fota Island and Central House.

-His next start at Ascot would be in the 2008 renewal of the Ascot Chase, although this time Kauto Star convincingly extracted his revenge for his Old Roan defeat earlier that Season.
+His next start at Ascot would be in the 2008 renewal of the Ascot Chase, although this time Kauto Star convincingly exacted his revenge for his Old Roan defeat earlier that Season.
 He would be well beaten again when contesting the Amlin 1965 Grade 2 Chase in November 2009, although Monet's Garden rolled back the years in his final start at Ascot in the Ascot Chase of 2010- beating subsequent Ryanair and Melling Chase victor Alberta's Run by a length and a half.